daysm/daysm.io/content/posts/2019-08-29---Consumer-decision-making.md

 <figcaption>Scenario 1</figcaption>
 </figure>

-Why is the price for Print and Print + Digital the same?
-Who would choose the Print option when you get Print + Digital for the same price?
+Why is the price for *Print* and *Print + Digital* the same?
 You might think that The Economist could have equivalently just offered these two options:

 <figure>